katzurki/taiko-mono/packages/protocol/docs/actors_privileges_deployments.md

 ## Introduction

 This document provides a comprehensive overview of the actors involved in the smart contract system and outlines their respective privileges and roles.
-Different `roles` (we call them `domain`) are granted via `AddressManager` contract's `setAddress()` function.
-Idea is very similar Optimism's `AddressManager` except that we use the `chainId + domainName` as the key for a given address.
-We need so, because for bridging purposes, the destination chain's bridge address needs to be included signaling the message hash is tamper-proof.
-Every contract which needs some role-based authentication, needs to inherit from `AddressResolver` contract, which will serve as a 'middleman/lookup' by querying the `AddressManager` per given address is allowed to act on behalf of that domain or not.
+Different `roles` (we call them `domain`) are granted via the `AddressManager` contract's `setAddress()` function.
+The concept is similar to Optimism's `AddressManager`, except that we use `chainId + domainName` as the key for a given address.
+This approach is required for bridging, as the destination chain's bridge address needs to be included with the message hash to protect against tampering.
+Every contract that relies on role-based authentication, will inherit its `roles` from the `AddressResolver` contract, which serves as a 'middleman/lookup' by querying the `AddressManager` to determine if a given address is allowed to act on behalf of that domain.

 ## 1. Domains (≈role per chainId)

-In the context of the smart contract system, various actors play distinct roles.
-Each actor is associated with specific responsibilities and privileges within the system.
-When there is a modifier called `onlyFromNamed` or `onlyFromNamed2`, it means we are checking access through the before mentioned contracts (`AddressResolver` and `AddressManager`), and one function maximum allows up to 2 domains (right now, but it might change when e.g.`DAO` is set up) can be given access.
+In the context of smart contracts, all actors within the system have specific roles, each with distinct responsibilities and privileges.
+If there are modifiers such as `onlyFromNamed` or `onlyFromNamed2`, it means access is granted based solely on the aforementioned `AddressResolver` and `AddressManager` contracts.
+There can be up to two domains in a single function for the purposes of granting access (although in some rare situations this could be set up in different way, such as in a `DAO`, ).

 ### 1.1 Taiko

-- **Role**: This domain role is given to TaikoL1 smart contract.
+- **Role**: Granted to the TaikoL1 smart contract.
 - **Privileges**:
-  - Possibility to mint/burn the taiko token
+  - Mint/burn the Taiko token
-  - Possibility to mint/burn erc20 tokens (I think we should remove this privilege)
+  - Mint/burn ERC20 tokens (I think this privilege needs to go)

 ### 1.2 Bridge

-- **Role**: This domain role is given to Bridge smart contracts (both chains).
+- **Role**: Granted for smart-contract bridging (on both chains)).
 - **Privileges**:
-  - The right to trigger transferring/minting the tokens (on destination chain) (be it ERC20, ERC721, ERC1155) from the vault contracts
+  - Trigger token minting/transfer (ERC20, ERC721, ERC1155) from vault contracts on the destination chain
-  - The right to trigger releasing the custodied assets on the source chain (if bridging is not successful)
+  - Trigger the release of locked assets on the source chain if the bridging process fails.

 ### 1.3 ERCXXX_Vault

-- **Role**: This role is given to respective token vault contracts (ERC20, ERC721, ERC1155)
+- **Role**: Granted to corresponding token vault contracts (ERC20, ERC721, ERC1155)
 - **Privileges**:
-  - Part of token bridging, the possibility to burn and mint the respective standard tokens (no autotelic minting/burning)
+  - Bridging, minting and burning the corresponding tokens (but no autonomous minting/burning).

 ## 2. Different access modifiers

-Beside the `onlyFromNamed` or `onlyFromNamed2` modifiers, we have others such as:
+In addition to the `onlyFromNamed` and `onlyFromNamed2` modifiers mentioned earlier, the following modifiers are available:

 ### 2.1 onlyOwner